ergochat/ergo/docs/BUILD.md

 By default, Ergo is built with cgo disabled, producing a fully statically linked binary.
 You can disable this with `export CGO_ENABLED=1` before running `make`.

-Ergo can be cross-compiled using [standard Go environment variables](https://go.dev/doc/install/source#environment), e.g. `GOOS=linux GOARCH=arm GOARM=v6` will build an `ergo` binary suitable for a 32-bit Raspberry Pi.
+Ergo can be cross-compiled using [standard Go environment variables](https://go.dev/doc/install/source#environment), e.g. `GOOS=linux GOARCH=arm GOARM=v6 make build` will build an `ergo` binary suitable for a 32-bit Raspberry Pi.

 The default Ergo binary (built with `make` or `make build`) includes support for all optional features.
 Each optional feature is controlled via a separate build tag; to override the build tags, pass the environment variable `ERGO_BUILD_TAGS` with a space-separated list of tags.
 (For example, for parity with v2.17.0 and earlier, you can run `ERGO_BUILD_TAGS="i18n mysql" make`.
 Passing the empty string disables all optional features.)